CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ## STP Interoperability with MLAG

-Cumulus Networks recommends that you always enable STP in your layer 2 network.
+Always enable STP in your layer 2 network.

-With MLAG, Cumulus Networks recommends you enable BPDU guard on the host-facing bond interfaces.
+With MLAG, enable BPDU guard on the host-facing bond interfaces.
 For more information about BPDU guard, see {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree#bpdu-guard" text="BPDU Guard and Bridge Assurance">}}.

 Run the `net show <interface> spanning-tree` command to display MLAG information useful for debugging: